 Me and Orson Wells (2008)

-As mentioned above, Zac Efron opted to follow Hairspray with a very different historical romantic drama, enabling him to stretch his wings on screen.
-His choice would prove career-defining in allowing him to step from the shadow of Troy Bolton.
-Here, Efron would work alongside the legendary director Richard Linklater (Dazed and Confused, Boyhood).
-The superb and highly underrated film that followed rooted in the smoke and mirrors of theatre and the defiant bullish creativity of a legend.
-That legend was none other than Orson Welles portrayed here in the years leading up to his famous radio broadcasts.
+Following the success of High School Musical and Hairspray, most people expected a further musical outing from Efron.
+Therefore his choice came as somewhat of a surprise as he opted for a medium budget historical romantic drama.
+However, his choice would prove career-defining in allowing him to step from the shadow of Troy Bolton.
+Here, Efron would work alongside the legendary director Richard Linklater (Dazed and Confused) in a superb and highly underrated film that explored the smoke and mirrors of theatre and the defiantly bullish creativity of Orson Welles.

-Me and Orson Welles is wrapped in the artistry and emotion of theatre production.
-Each scene a love letter to the power of live performance in challenging social norms and ideas.
-Meanwhile, the ambition, bustle and force of 1930s New York are brought to life on screen through a host of surprising locations, including London and the Isle of Mann.
-The resulting film earning rave reviews on its release; however, it remains one of the least talked about Efron pictures.
-Some of the reasons for this are clear in the reviews attached to its release.
-First, many of these reviews single out the film’s brilliance as being rooted in Christian McKay’s sublime performance as Welles.
-At the same time, others talk about their surprise in realising that Zac Efron could act.
+Me and Orson Welles is wrapped in the artistry and emotion of theatre production, each scene a love letter to the power of live performance in challenging social norms and ideas.
+Here the ambition, bustle and force of 1930s New York are brought to life on screen through a host of surprising locations, including London and the Isle of Mann.
+The resulting film earned rave reviews on its release; however, it remains one of the least discussed Efron pictures.
+Some of the reasons for this are clear in the reviews on its release.
+Many of these reviews singled out that the film’s brilliance was held in the hands of Christian McKay’s Welles, with few commenting on Zac Efron’s delicate and assured performance.

-These critical views highlight the challenge for any young actor in moving beyond teen idol status.
-Here, young heartthrobs often find their performance sidelined, with critics often favouring the senior actors around them while sarcastically debating the young star’s talent.
-In turn, creating a no-win situation for many young stars born from a dedicated fan base as they try to expand and develop.
+The reviews only highlight the challenge for any young actor in moving beyond their teen idol status.
+Here, young heartthrobs find their performance sidelined, with critics often favouring the senior actors around them while debating the young star’s talent.
+This, in turn, creates a no-win scenario for many young stars as they attempt to expand.

 In truth, while McKay’s performance is stunning, complex and engaging, Efron’s is equally as assured.
-Here, while Zac maintains a teenage swagger and swoon, his characters slow realisation that theatre holds a cutthroat atmosphere disguised under a soft blanket is superb.
-And even more impressive, he holds his own against McKay’s formidable Welles.
-His performance once again highlighting his passion for performing alongside an excellent ensemble cast.
+Here, while Zac maintains his teenage swagger, his character’s slow realisation that theatre is a cutthroat environment is superb.
+But even more impressive is Efron’s ability to hold his own against McKay’s formidable Welles.

-Despite some of the backhanded yet positive critical reviews, Me and Orson Welles remains a defining film in Zac’s early career.
-In a movie that proved he could take on drama alongside comedy and musicals.
-His next movie, the underrated 17 Again, would see him further build his comedic skills.
-In just three years, Efron had proved his diversity, talent and ability, not putting a foot wrong in leaving High School Musical behind.
-His place in film assured for many years to come by the choices he made.
+Despite the lack of focus on Efron within the critical reviews, Me and Orson Welles remains the single-most defining film of Zac’s early career.
+Here Efron proved that he could take on drama alongside his trademark comedy and musicals.
+Following Me and Orson Welles, Efron would move back into comedy with the highly underrated 17 Again.
+In just three years, he had proved his talent and earned his place in Hollywood for many years to come through his movie choices.

 Watch now on Amazon Prime